mxjoly/react-ssr-setup/README.md

 ### Use favicon

 Specify the path of your favicon in the file `config/paths`.
 Iy you are using progressive web app, all the icons will be generated automatically (it uses [favicons](https://www.npmjs.com/package/favicons)).
 To take advantage of this, using svg icon is better.
+You can skip the generation of icons by setting the `OMIT_ICONS_GENERATION` environment variable to `true`.

 ### Enable Progressive Web App